tonirose311/codeQuiz-hw/README.md

     -unicorns
     -42

 q4.
-Which chain restaurant has the most locations around the world?
+What is the powerhouse of the cell?
-    -I am groot (Subway)
+    -I am groot (mitochondria)
-    -McDonalds
+    -Golgi apparatus
-    -subway
+    -mitochondria

 q5. what is the most important lesson you learned today?